-For mobile facilities registered in a national ship register, the loads/actions that the facility has been exposed to and the expected loads/actions during the period for which the consent for use is applied for, should be taken into account.
+For mobile facilities registered in a national ship register, the loads that the facility has been exposed to and the expected loads during the period for which the consent for use is applied for, should be taken into account.

-To fulfil the requirement regarding loads/actions, load/action effects, resistance and load combinations, the following standards should be used for pipeline systems: ISO 13623 Chapter 6 and DNVGL-ST-F101 Paragraphs 3, 4 and 5 for steel pipelines, DNVGL-ST-F201 Paragraphs 3, 4 and 5 for catenary metallic risers and API 17J Chapter 5 for flexible pipeline systems.
+To fulfil the requirement regarding loads, load effects, resistance and load combinations, the following standards should be used for pipeline systems: ISO 13623 Chapter 6 and DNV-ST-F101 Paragraphs 3, 4 and 5 for steel pipelines, DNV-ST-F201 Paragraphs 3, 4 and 5 for catenary metallic risers and API 17J Chapter 5 for flexible pipeline systems.

-To fulfil the requirements regarding loads/actions, NORSOK D-001 Chapters 5 and 6 and D-010 Chapters 4 and 5 should be used for equipment for conduct of drilling and well activities and other well-related equipment, for example drilling risers, compensators, well control equipment, completion equipment and intervention equipment.
+To fulfil the requirement regarding loads, NORSOK D-001 Chapters 5 6 and 7 and D-010 Chapters 5 and 6 should be used for equipment for conduct of drilling and well activities and other well-related equipment, for example drilling risers, compensators, well control equipment, completion equipment and intervention equipment.
+For mobile drilling facilities registered in a national ship register, DNV-OS-E101, chapter 2, section 7 can be used as an alternative.

-To fulfil the requirement regarding loads/actions, the NORSOK standard L-002, Chapter 6 should be used for pipeline systems in production plants.
+To fulfil the requirement regarding loads, the NORSOK standard L-002, Chapter 6 should be used for pipeline systems in production plants.

-If the loads/actions, load/action effects or resistance factors are uncertain, measurements or model experiments should be conducted to increase the quality of the analyses.
+If the loads, load effects or resistance factors are uncertain, measurements or model experiments should be conducted to increase the quality of the analyses.
 The NORSOK standard N-003 should be used for model experiments on load-bearing structures.